charlesbrandt/public/code/javascript/nuxt.md

 [Vue](vue.md) is a good place to start, but Nuxt is even better.

 Nuxt provides informed default options as a foundation for your project.
-Here are a few more reasons to use Nuxt:
+A few more reasons to use Nuxt:

 https://zendev.com/2018/09/17/frontend-architecture-lessons-from-nuxt-js.html